Personal and stakeholder pensions are private pensions that you arrange yourself. Some employers offer them as workplace pensions.

 You may want a personal or stakeholder pension:

-- you want to save money for retirement on top of your workplace pension
+- to save money for retirement on top of your workplace pension

-- you’re self-employed and don’t have access to a workplace pension scheme
+- because you’re self-employed and don’t have a workplace pension

-- you aren’t working but can afford to pay into a pension
+- because you aren’t working but can afford to pay into a pension

 You usually get tax relief on money you pay into a pension.